libgdx/libgdx/README.md

 You can get help on our [forum](http://badlogicgames.com/forum/) and talk to other libGDX users on our IRC channel #libgdx at irc.freenode.net.

+Another way of getting help or talking to other devs is the [libgdx discord](https://discord.gg/6pgDK9F).

 ### Reporting Issues
 Use the [issue tracker](https://github.com/libgdx/libgdx/issues?page=1&state=open) here on GitHub to report issues.
 Make sure you read the
 [Getting Help](https://github.com/libgdx/libgdx/wiki/Getting-help) article that walks you through